maneetxebia/xlr-xldeploy-plugin/README.md

   * `pollingInterval`
   * `numberOfPollingTrials`

-+ DeployTask (compatible with XL Deploy 4.5.1 and up)
++ DeployTask - Deprecated (compatible with XL Deploy 4.5.1 and up)
   * `deploymentPackage` (ID of the deployment package to deploy e.g.: `Applications/XL Release/XLR/1.0`)
   * `environment` (ID of the environment to deploy to e.g.: `Environments/Xl Release/XL Release`)
   * `orchestrators` (Comma separated list of orchestrators to be used: `parallel-by-deployment-group, parallel-by-container`)